nogibjj/IDS706_Week8_KM632/README.md

 This project compares the Python and Rust image processing capabilities.

-Both programs takes an image as input and resize and blur the image.
+Both programs takes an image as input and resize and blurs the image.
 It then saves the image as an output.

 Python uses Pillow library whereas Rust uses Image library.